 In 2014, Swain wrote and starred in A Negro Writer, a one-man show about Langston Hughes and his life.
-Most recently, he finished a World Premiere Off-Broadway production of the critically acclaimed Kill Move Paradise (National Black Theatre, New York) and 13 Alabama Ghosts and Jeffrey (American Theatre of Actors, New York).
-Among his favorite credits are his roles in Six Degrees of Separation (“Paul,” Keegan Theatre, Washington D.C), 295N (“Jasen,”Signature Theatre, Washington, D.C., World Premiere), Thoughts of a Colored Man (“Wisdom,” GALA Hispanic Theatre, Washington, D.C., World Premiere), and Spring Awakening (“Moritz,” City Equity Theater, Birmingham, AL).
+Swain recently finished an Off-Broadway production of the critically acclaimed Kill Move Paradise (National Black Theatre, New York) and 13 Alabama Ghosts and Jeffrey (American Theatre of Actors, New York).
+Among his favorite credits are his roles in Six Degrees of Separation (“Paul,” Keegan Theatre, Washington D.C), 295N (“Jasen”, Signature Theatre, Washington, D.C., World Premiere), Thoughts of a Colored Man (“Wisdom,” GALA Hispanic Theatre, Washington, D.C., World Premiere), and Spring Awakening (“Moritz,” City Equity Theater, Birmingham, AL).

 Swain grew up in Birmingham, Ala. and honed his craft in local dance and theater companies such as Alabama Dance Academy, Alabama Ballet, Red Mountain Theatre Company, Birmingham Children’s Theatre and Virginia Samford Theatre.
 He also trained at Howard University and British American Academy in Oxford U.K.

 As a young activist, Swain lends his name as a Stonewall Ambassador and to the It Gets Better Project both in the United States and abroad.
 Swain is currently working on a young adult book based on a queer Southern teenager who is finding his way through life’s highs and lows.
 As one to watch in the fashion space, he has caught the attention designers such as Christian Dior, Thom Browne, Salvatore Ferragamo, Coach, and Helmut Lang, and his style stands out among his peers at red carpets and events throughout NYC.